Tangent Maps and Tangent Groupoid for Carnot Manifolds: Carnot Manifolds

 \subsection{The Tangent Group Bundle of a Carnot Manifold}

-The constructions of the tangent Lie algebra bundle and tangent group bundle of a Carnot manifold go back to Tanaka~\cite{Ta:JMKU70} (see also~\cite{AM:ERA03, AM:JDCS05, CS:AMS09, GV:JGP88, MM:JAM00, Me:Preprint82, Mo:AMS02, VG:JSM92}).
+The constructions of the tangent Lie algebra bundle and tangent group bundle of a Carnot manifold go back to Tanaka~\cite{Ta:JMKU70} (see also~\cite{AM:ERA03, AM:JDCS05, CS:AMS09, GV:JGP88, MM:JAM00, Me:Preprint82, Mo:AMS02, Mo:HMJ93, VG:JSM92}).
 We refer to~\cite{ABB:SRG, FJ:JAM03, MM:JAM00, Ro:INA} for alternative intrinsic constructions of the tangent Lie algebra bundle and tangent group bundle.
+The exposition here follows~\cite{CP:Privileged} closely.

 The Carnot filtration $H=(H_{1},\ldots,H_{r})$ has a natural grading defined as follows.
 For $w=1,\ldots,r$, set $\fg_{w}M=H_{w}/H_{w-1}$ (with the convention that $H_{0}=\{0\}$), and define